- Chart

 Weaknesses

-- Exposure to volatile oil and gas prices
+- Exposure to volatile oil and gas prices.

 Opportunities

-- Development of carbon capture technologies
+- Development of carbon capture, utilization, and storage (CCUS) technologies.

 Threats

-- Increased competition in renewable energy
+- Increasing global competition in renewable energy.

-- Stringent environmental regulations
+- Stricter environmental regulations and carbon pricing mechanisms.

-- Geopolitical instability
+- Geopolitical instability impacting energy supply and demand.

 Competitors and Market Share